microsoft/FluidFramework/docs/README.md

 # Website

+This directory contains the code and content for <https://fluidframework.com>.

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Dependency installation